Dream of Burning Wings Meaning: Freedom, Burnout, and Painful Transformation

 How to work with the dream

-Focus on what happened after the wings burned.
-Did you fall, survive, transform, hide, or grow new wings?
-That part often reveals the deeper message.
+Start by noticing what happened after the wings burned.
+Did you fall, survive, hide, adapt, or grow new wings?
+That part often reveals whether the dream is mainly about warning, grief, or transformation.

 It also helps to ask whether the fire felt external or internal.
 Were you attacked, or did your own momentum carry you into danger?
-The answer changes the interpretation.
+The answer changes the interpretation and can show whether the stress is coming from outside pressure, self-pressure, or both.

-Practically, this dream often invites recovery, pacing, humility, and a more grounded relationship with ambition.
+Practically, this dream often invites rest, pacing, humility, and a more grounded relationship with ambition.
 It does not necessarily tell you to stop wanting more.
-It tells you to notice what the current form of striving is doing to you.
+It tells you to notice what the current form of striving is doing to your energy and peace.

 This guide is for general reflection and informational purposes only.
 It is not medical advice or a substitute for professional mental health care.